The Xometry app works best with JavaScript enabled!

 The role of a CNC machinist is more advanced than that of an operator.
 Machinists can accurately machine parts to print using a variety of machines and methods.
 They rely on their skills and expertise, often obtained through an accredited trade school or many years of on-the-job experience.

 Many machinists start as operators and work their way up into this role.
-This is because the CNC industry is very complex, and machinists need to grasp basic machine operations before taking on more responsibility.
+This is because the CNC industry is very complex, and machinists must first master basic machine operations before taking on more advanced responsibilities.

-Is a Bachelor’s Degree Required To Be a CNC Machinist?
+Is a Bachelor’s Degree Required To Become a CNC Machinist?

-A bachelor’s degree is typically not required to be a CNC machinist.
-Most machine shops require a high school diploma or GED, plus some amount of specialized training to be a CNC machinist.
+A bachelor’s degree is not required to become a CNC machinist.
+Most employers require a high school diploma or GED, along with vocational training or completion of a certificate program in CNC machining.

 Is a License Required To Be a CNC Machinist?

-State licensing or Industry Certification is not necessarily required to be a CNC machinist, but it may be available and useful to strengthen an applicant’s chances of getting a job.
+State licensing is generally not required to be a CNC machinist.
+However, industry-recognized certifications such as those from the National Institute for Metalworking Skills (NIMS) can improve employability and demonstrate proficiency.
 In addition, many individual workplaces may require CNC machinists to be licensed on their machines in order to ensure a safe workplace.

 Summary